-The History Department offers courses leading to the Master of Arts with a major in history and supporting courses for the Master of Arts with a major in liberal studies.
-For students majoring in secondary education with a teaching field in history or social science, supporting courses are offered for the Master of Science in Education and the Educational Specialist degrees.
+The History Department offers courses leading to the MA with a major in history and supporting courses for the MA with a major in liberal studies.
+For students majoring in secondary education with a teaching field in history or social science, supporting courses are offered for the MS.Ed. and the Ed.S degrees.

-ADMISSION REQUIREMENTS FOR THE MASTER OF ARTS WITH A MAJOR IN HISTORY
+APPLICATION MATERIALS REQUIRED FOR THE MASTER OF ARTS WITH A MAJOR IN HISTORY